abelsj60/my-site/app/data/the-story/story-chapter-four.md

 Computer code covered screens across the floor.
 It was smart and austere, but lacked something important.

-"Purpose," he said, leaning intently toward the logic on screen.
+"Purpose," he said, leaning toward the logic on screen.

 When he looked up, he stared out at a city drenched in warm autumn light.
 A small blur zipped across the horizon.
 The young man smiled to himself.